 The most common cause of death during hot weather sports is heat stroke, in which the body temperature rises so high that it cooks the brain like an egg in a frying pan (Medicine and Science in Sports and Exercise, July 2008).
 Most cases of heat stroke occur during a sudden increase in the intensity of exercise, such as the finishing sprint of a long distance cycling or running race, a sprint up a hill or an intense run down the playing field.

-During exercise, almost 80 percent of the energy that is used to drive your muscles is lost as heat.
+During exercise, only 20 percent of your energy is used to drive your muscles, and almost 80 percent is lost as heat.
 The harder you exercise, the more heat your muscles produce.
 To get rid of the extra heat, your heart has to pump extra blood from your hot muscles to your skin where you sweat, and the evaporating sweat helps to cool your skin and dissipate the heat.
 If your heart cannot pump enough blood to both your hot muscles and your skin, your temperature rises uncontrollably.
 The people most likely to suffer heat stroke are those who have arteriosclerosis, are overweight or are in poor shape.

 Warning Signs of Heat Stroke